Wall Street edges back from its records as JPMorgan Chase and Delta kick off earnings season

-The S&P 500 slipped 0.3% after drifting earlier between small gains and losses.
-The Dow Jones Industrial Average was down 244 points, or 0.5%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.4% lower.
+The S&P 500 slipped 0.4% after drifting between small gains and losses during the morning.
+The Dow Jones Industrial Average was down 408 points, or 0.8%, with a little less than an hour remaining in trading, and the Nasdaq composite was down 0.3%.
 Both the S&P 500 and Dow are coming off all-time highs.

 U.S. companies are under pressure to deliver strong growth in profits for the last three months of 2025 to justify the record-breaking runs for their stock prices.
 Analysts expect companies in the S&P 500 to deliver overall earnings per share that are 8.3% higher than a year earlier, according to FactSet.

 JPMorgan Chase helped kick off the latest reporting season by delivering weaker profit and revenue than analysts expected.
-Its stock fell 2.5%, but its shortfall may have been partly because some analysts were not expecting the bank to take a one-time hit to its earnings due to its purchase of the Apple Card credit card portfolio.
+Its stock fell 4.1% and was one of the heaviest weights on the market, but the shortfall may have been because some analysts hadn't updated their estimates to account for the earnings hit resulting from the bank's purchase of the Apple Card credit card portfolio.

 CEO Jamie Dimon sounded relatively optimistic about the U.S. economy, saying “consumers continue to spend, and businesses generally remain healthy.”

-Delta Air Lines slipped 0.6% despite reporting a stronger profit for the end of 2025 than analysts expected.
+Delta Air Lines lost 2.6% despite reporting a stronger profit for the end of 2025 than analysts expected.
 Its revenue came up short of Wall Street’s expectations, as did the midpoint of its forecasted range for profit in 2026.

-Chipotle Mexican Grill fell 3.7% after saying it's looking for a new chief marketing officer, a move that analysts said was a surprise.
+Chipotle Mexican Grill sank 3% after saying it's looking for a new chief marketing officer, a move that surprised analysts.

-Cardinal Health rose 4.2% after it likewise used a health care conference as an opportunity to raise financial forecasts.
-The company said it expects to earn at least $10 in adjusted earnings per share in its fiscal 2026 year, up from its prior forecasted range of $9.65 to $9.85.
+On the winning side of Wall Street were several health care companies after they raised their financial forecasts at an industry conference with analysts.

-Outside of health care, L3Harris Technologies rose 3.1% after the defense company said it’s planning to break off its Missile Solutions business into a separate company through an initial public offering.
-As part of the plan, the U.S. government agreed to invest $1 billion in the business, which will convert into common stock following its IPO.
+Moderna jumped 15.4% for the biggest gain in the S&P 500 after saying it expects to report revenue for 2025 that's above the midpoint of the range it had forecast in November.
+It also offered updates on several products, including a seasonal flu vaccine that could see potential approvals beginning later this year.

-L3 Harris will keep a controlling interest in the Missile Solutions business following the IPO.
+Cardinal Health added 2.8% after saying it expects to earn at least $10 in adjusted earnings per share in its fiscal 2026 year, up from its prior forecasted range of $9.65 to $9.85.

-In the bond market, yields eased after Tuesday's inflation report strengthened expectations that the Federal Reserve may be able to cut its main interest rate at least twice further in 2026 to shore up the job market.
+In the bond market, yields eased a bit after a highly anticipated update on inflation came in close to economists' expectations.
+The data strengthened expectations that the Federal Reserve may be able to cut its main interest rate at least twice in 2026 to shore up the job market.

 Lower interest rates could make borrowing cheaper for U.S. households and boost prices for investments, but they could also worsen inflation at the same time.
 Tuesday’s report showed that U.S. consumers paid prices last month for gasoline, food and other costs of living that were 2.7% higher overall than a year earlier.
 That’s a touch worse than economists expected and above the Fed’s 2% target for inflation.